New Construction / UK / V6 / 02 Health and Wellbeing /

 Weather files – alternative format or location - KBCN1182

-Newer weather files, or alternative weather file formats not listed in the manuals can be used instead of those referenced in the manual, if they achieve the aim of the credit.
+If they achieve the aim of the credit, alternative weather file formats not listed in the manuals can be used instead of those referenced in the manual.

 The alternative weather files must include same variables as the specified weather files for each hour of the year e.g.: